codemagic-ci-cd/codemagic-docs/content/variables/environment-variable-groups.md

 `echo $YOUR_ENVIRONMENT_VARIABLE | base64 --decode > /path/to/decode/to/your_file_name.extension`

 {{<notebox>}}
-**Additional Tip**: When copying file contents always include any tags. e.g. Don't forget to copy `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` too.
+**Tip**: When copying file contents always include any tags. e.g. Don't forget to copy `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` too.
 {{</notebox>}}

 ## Global variables and secrets